jonathan-poole/qs-admin-guide/docs/asset_management/data_connections/check_new_data_connections.md

 The below script snippet requires the [Qlik CLI](../../tooling/qlik_cli.md).

 The script will bring back any data connection with a **Created Date** that is greater than or equal to x days old.
-The script will then store the output into the location of your choice in either csv or json format.
+The script will then store the output into a desired location in either csv or json format.

 ### Script
 ```powershell